foryichuanqi/RESS-Paper-2022.09-Remaining-useful-life-prediction-by-TaFCN/README.md

 # Paper of Code and Citation
 To better understand our code, please read our paper.

-Paper:Trend attention fully convolutional network for remaining useful life estimation The website of the paper：https://www.sciencedirect.com/science/article/pii/S0951832022002356
+Paper: Trend attention fully convolutional network for remaining useful life estimation The website of the paper：https://www.sciencedirect.com/science/article/pii/S0951832022002356

 Please cite this paper and the original source of the dataset when using the code for academic purposes.